keymapperorg/KeyMapper/docs/quick-start.md

     Key Mapper lets you assign actions to triggers that may be different from their default use.
 A 'volume up' trigger normally increases the volume when pressed, but this app can change that to something else.

 This guide deals with 'Key event' triggers.
-If you want to remap fingerprint gestures, [check out this guide.](#)
+If you want to remap fingerprint gestures, [check out this guide.](user-guide/fingerprint-gestures.md)

 ### Setting the trigger(s)

 To create your first key map, tap the + icon at the bottom of the Key Mapper home screen.
-You will see one of the two menus below.
+You will see one of the two screens below.

 ![](images/hg-keymap-0.png) ![](images/hg-keymap-0-light.png)